-In cases in which the Respondent is a student or otherwise within the purview of a campus Title IX office, the second Decision-maker will be assigned by the campus's Student Affairs Officer responsible for student conduct.
-In cases in which the Respondent is an employee or otherwise within the purview of OEE, the second Decision-maker will be appointed by the Respondent-employee's unit, or other appropriate office.
+- In cases in which the Respondent is a student or otherwise within the purview of a campus Title IX office, the second Decision-maker will be assigned by the campus's Student Affairs Officer responsible for student conduct. - In cases in which the Respondent is a student, the Decision-maker(s) will make a determination regarding responsibility and sanctions. - In cases in which the Respondent is an employee or otherwise within the purview of OEE, third party doing business with the University, there will be two Decision-makers, one of whom will be responsible for overseeing the hearing and making a determination regarding responsibility and the other second Decision-maker will be appointed by the Respondent-employee's unit, or other appropriate office., and will make a determination regarding sanctions.
+Both Decision-makers will attend the hearing.